xzackli/WignerFamilies.jl/README.md

 WignerFamilies.wigner3j_f!(w, w3j)
 ```

-This is the best way to use to get symbols if you're using them in a tight loop, since allocations really hurt in those cases.
+This is the best way to get symbols if you're using them in a tight loop, since allocations really hurt in those cases.
+Typically you would preallocate a buffer and then give this package a `view` into it.

 ```julia
 using BenchmarkTools